The LI.FI Intent System modularizes three components of the intent flow:Documentation Index

 Learn more about Input Settlement →

-Output Settlement
+Output settlement

 The output settlement scheme handles the delivery of assets on destination chains.
 It imposes no interface requirements, order structure, or order type, except that an interface to validate payloads must be provided:MandateOutput, with the encoding described by MandateOutputEncodingLib.sol.